Loading NuWatt Energy...

 Because they own the system, they file IRS Form 3468 and claim the tax credit.
 On a $25,600 system, that is $7,680.

-5-year accelerated depreciation plus 20% bonus in 2026.
+MACRS 5-year property with 100% first-year bonus depreciation (permanent under OBBBA).
 Adds roughly $4,000-5,000 in tax benefits.

 The TPO receives $11,680-$12,680 in tax benefits.
-This is why your lease rate is 25-40% lower than it would be otherwise.
+This is why your lease rate can be meaningfully lower than it would be without the credit.

 This $14,340 in combined tax benefits is why the financing company can offer you a lease at $0.13-0.16/kWh instead of $0.20+/kWh.
-The savings are baked into your rate.
+The savings are baked into your rate, and the longer timing keeps the most flexibility for permitting and interconnection.

 Full installer capacity.
 2-4 week scheduling.
 Ample time for permitting and interconnection.

-16+ weeks before deadline
+16+ weeks before the safe harbor

 Installer calendars filling.
 4-8 week scheduling.
 Permitting offices see higher volume.

-8-12 weeks before deadline
+8-12 weeks before the safe harbor

 Must have signed agreement by now.
 Equipment procurement starts.
 FEOC panels may be limited.

-4-8 weeks before deadline
+4-8 weeks before the safe harbor

-<4 weeks before deadline
+<4 weeks before the safe harbor

 Complete the IQ wizard.
 We design your system and provide pricing within 48 hours.